UNICC delivers end-to-end ePhyto web application for the International Plant Protection Convention.

 ePhyto (electronic phytosanitary certificate) is the electronic version of a phytosanitary certificate, the official document issued by the National Plant Protection Organization (NPPO) of an exporting country to the plant protection organization of the importing country.
 The digitisation and online exchange of these certificates will be a huge efficiency boost to the international plant protection community as well as facilitate trade of plants and plant products.

-ICC took these business needs and developed detailed requirements document for the IPPC; covering not only product functionality but advising on an exhaustive set of non-functional and security requirements.
-During a meeting in La Plata, Argentina, ICC provided the IPPC’s project team with an update on the proposed detailed requirements for the design of the two systems.
-Members worked with ICC to refine the design to ensure that it meets the phytosanitary needs of all countries.
+UNICC took these business needs and developed detailed requirements document for the IPPC; covering not only product functionality but advising on an exhaustive set of non-functional and security requirements.
+During a meeting in La Plata, Argentina, UNICC provided the IPPC’s project team with an update on the proposed detailed requirements for the design of the two systems.
+Members worked with UNICC to refine the design to ensure that it meets the phytosanitary needs of all countries.
 The work included defining exactly how the hub will operate in exchanging electronic certificates between NPPOs as well as the detailed certification process workflows.

 As part of the Hub development, UNICC is working with the IPPC’s project experts to refine the XML schema (and corresponding web service) that will be used by all participating NPPOs.
 UNICC is also contributing to the standardization of ePhyto XML schema that composes the digital phytosanitary certificate.
 This XML schema will be published as part of the IPPC ISPM 12 standard being used by all NPPOs globally.